NathanielInman/dotfiles/docs/setting-up-manjaro-or-archlinux.md

 # rofi - hotkey app opener overlay, alternative to dmenu & ulauncher
 # noto-fonts - emoji extras & base fonts
 # sysstat - iostat, isag, mpstat, pidstat, sadf, sar (cpu usage etc on cli)
+# acpi - client for battery, power & thermal readings
+# xrandr - monitor setup with rotation, screen location etc
-Pacman -S xorg xorg-server xorg-xinit xterm i3-gaps i3blocks i3lock i3status rofi noto-fonts sysstat
+Pacman -S xorg xorg-server xorg-xdpyinfo xorg-xinit xterm i3-gaps i3blocks i3lock i3status rofi noto-fonts sysstat acpi xrandr

 # Before we can start i3 we need graphics drivers, validate what we're using
 lspci -v | grep -A1 -e VGA -e 3D
 pacman -Ss nvidia # you can search for your driver this way pacman -S nvidia nvidia-settings nvidia-utils # this is my driver stuff

+# If you have multiple monitors and need to set them up, here are some helpful commands
+xrandr # get the names of display ports or hdmi's that are connected xrandr --output DP-2 --left-of DP-0 # swap screens xrandr --output DP-0 --mode 2560x1440 # change resolutions

 # The following is outdated, but sets up a window manager to get started, substitute `nate` for your name:
 useradd -m -g users -G wheel -s /bin/bash nate